 Identifying a centre of interest in England and Wales, leading to full jurisdiction there for damages, per CJEU e-Date and Bolagsupplysningen and also a precondition to apply for injunctive relief (see also Bolagsupplysningen: only courts with full jurisdiction may issue such relief) is of course a factual assessment.

-The Second Claimant is an entrepreneur, born in Calabria but now living in Dubai.
-He founded the Third Claimant in 2012.
+Second Claimant is an entrepreneur, now living in Dubai, who founded the Third Claimant in 2012.
 Initially, it traded in oil and petroleum products from offices in Rome.
 The Third Claimant dealt in particular with the Italian oil company Eni S.p.A. (“Eni”), headquartered in Rome and in part state-owned, and Eni Trading & Shipping S.p.A. (“Ets”) which is based in Rome and has a branch in London.
 Second Claimant incorporated the First Claimant in April 2018.
 His evidence is that London was a better base from which to conduct and grow his business because he was encountering resistance from some banks and financial institutions who were diffident about working with an Italian company.
 More specifically, the strategy was to hive off the Third Claimant’s oil and gas business into the First Claimant, and the former would devote itself to trading in petrochemicals.
 Additionally, the idea was to invest in an “upstream” development in the UK Continental shelf, and the first discussions about this were in November 2018.

 Justice Jay revisits the CJEU’s instructions re centre of interests for natural persons per e-Date.
 At 29: